10 Sites For All Your Movie Trivia Needs

 Movie productions involve film crews who have their own jobs and tasks and sometimes they mess up.
 Sometimes, these Movie Mistakes end up in the final cut.
 If you are interested in things like this, you’d be glad to know that you are not alone.

-The site is community-sourced and features some of the glaring, the hardly noticeable and the downright facepalm moments ever found in cinematic movies.
+The site is community-sourced and features some of the glaring, hardly noticeable and the downright facepalm moments ever found in cinematic movies.
 Have a look at the best of the best here.

 For: Finding out if your favorite show has survived another year.

-Ever watched a series and notice that they wrapped up real quick, not really giving you any answers to your burning questions, Lost-style?
+Ever watched a series and noticed that they wrapped up real quick, not really giving you any answers to your burning questions, Lost-style?
 The whole situation reeks of ‘cancellation’, and that’s when this site would be able to help you make sense of it all.

 You can also find out when the last episode is airing in a concluded series, if the series have been resurrected, as well as the ratings of your favorite show as pitted against another (a clear hint of the direction of the show).